pranav083/pocket_beagle-work/README.md

 5. Pocket beagle interface with swift register 74hc299 with 4 seven segment dispaly

 see the youtube video : https://youtu.be/dBE2C6aXK7E
+see the intro video on : https://www.youtube.com/watch?v=ZZDT6jNslqw see the progress video on : https://www.youtube.com/watch?v=yTIs10-VrbM

 Thanks for viewing it if any issue please tell !!!